 Chocolate Liquor vs. Chocolate Liqueur vs. Liquor

 Despite the name, chocolate liquor has no alcohol.
-It is actually a thick, dark paste which is a product of grinding cocoa beans after they are roasted and hulled.
+It is actually a thick, dark paste that is a product of grinding cocoa beans after they are roasted and hulled.

 Chocolate liqueur is a distilled spirit made with cocoa beans and contains flavors of chocolate and often vanilla.